Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 2.0.94.t1 =
 * Order details cost calculation layout updated.
+- New option to enabled extended authorization for stripe payment.

 = 2.0.93 =
 - Updated the help text of the 'Thank You' page field.